xaya/xaya_tutorials/Hello World!/README.md

 To connect, call the Connect method:

-	result = wrapper.Connect(dataPath, // The path to XayaStateProcessor
+	result = wrapper.Connect(dataPath, // The path to the game's executable file.
 		FLAGS_xaya_rpc_url, // The URL for RPC calls.
 		"8900",  // The game host port.
 Fixed at 8900 in libxayagame.
 		"0", // Which network to use: Mainnet, Testnet, or Regtestnet.